LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 combined using an “and” operator.
 Additional queries can be added to either extend the found set using an “or” operator or to omit records from the found set using a “not” operator.
-These queries correspond precisely to find requests within the FileMaker Pro user interface.
+These queries correspond precisely to find requests within the FileMaker Server user interface.

 Each field can only be listed once per query.
 The standard Lasso operators can be used for most common search parameters like equals, begins with, ends with,